-Member of Outdoor Writers Association of America (OWAA) (twenty-one years) and founding member of the Professional Outdoor Media Association (POMA).
+Member of Outdoor Writers Association of America (OWAA) (twenty-three years) and founding member of the Professional Outdoor Media Association (POMA).

 Have written and published The World Conservation Bulletin monthly since 1997 (22 years) and many wildlife conservation related articles and education pamphlets.

 What the Canadian Wood Bison and Black Rhino Have in Common - GOABC International Wildlife Management Symposium

 Stewardship in Action - British Columbia, June 2014

 Preaching Beyond the Choir: Promoting Hunting in the 21st Century Through Effective Communications - World Forum on the Future of Sport Shooting Activities

 Hunting for an Acceptable Image: Building Public Acceptance for Sustainable Use of Wildlife - Expert Panel on Laws and Policies, National Fish & Wildlife Conservation Congress, May 2012, Ottawa

 Historical and Present Role of Hunters in Land Conservation and Conservation Easements - Presentation at the Sixth Annual Cabela’s Trophy Properties Conference